You depend on strategic accounts to deliver critical revenue — are you paying attention for signs that those valuable customers may be at risk?

 In my next post, I’ll discuss strategies you can implement when you notice that a strategic account is at risk.

 Before that, I’d like to hear from you.
 In your experience, what other signs indicate that trouble may be brewing with a key account?

 Every day, Richardson work with sales leaders to help them execute strategic account management initiatives in their organizations.
 We evaluate sales talent, create capability and consistency through world-class training, and drive change through your ranks.
 We know what works and what doesn’t.
 If you are a sales leader planning to implement a new strategic management initiative, please call us at 215-940-9255 and we will be pleased to share these insights with you.
 Visit us on the web at www.richardson.com.

-Richardson’s new Infographic shares insights on the importance of Collaborative Account Development™ and provides four quick pointers on how to provide an effective strategic account management approach.
+Richardson’s eBook shares insights on the importance of Collaborative Account Development™ and provides pointers on how to provide an effective strategic account management approach.
 Click here to download today.